KirstenS13/KirstenS13/README.md

 ### Hi, I'm Kirsten.
 I'm a full stack developer who likes styling web pages and creating easy to use apps.
-I'm currently finishing up school and getting ready to start my job search.
+I just finished up Lambda School and am now starting my job search.

 ### You can reach me on LinkedIn: https://www.linkedin.com/in/kirsten-symanzik/